 Our mission is to educate engineers for the worldwide petroleum industry at the undergraduate and graduate levels, perform research that enhances the state-of-the-art in petroleum technology, and to serve the industry and public good through professional societies and public service.

-Ground-breaking for Marquez Hall is expected in 2009.
-This new state-of-the-art home for the Petroleum Engineering Department will include a visualization center as well as numerous laboratories and classrooms equipped with the technology needed to keep students and research on the cutting edge.
+Marquez Hall, this new state-of-the-art home of the Petroleum Engineering Department will include a visualization center as well as numerous laboratories and classrooms equipped with the technology needed to keep students and research on the cutting edge.
 This new building will greatly enhance our existing facilities:

 A state-of-the-art computer laboratory is available for general use and classroom instruction.
 Software includes more than $5 million in donated industry software used by oil and gas companies and research labs around the world.